-- Check out the most recent guidelines for the grant programs on our website to find out if you're eligible, the amount of money you can request, what you need to write in the application, support material required, application deadlines and assessment criteria. - Start your application at least one month before the deadline.
+- Check out the most recent application package on our website to find out if you're eligible, the amount of money you can request, what you need to write in the application, support material required, application deadlines and adjudication criteria. - Start your application at least one month before the deadline.
 Successful grant applications do not happen at the last minute.